vitaly-z/issuedepyt/README.md

 When enabled, the dependency graph is rendered as a tree instead of as a node graph.

+##### Maximum recursion depth

+The maximum graph depth to recurse when loading the relations for a ticket.
+If not all relations can be followed without reaching the maximum graph depth is reached, then the nodes for which not all relations are known are visualized with a dashed border.

 #### Per project app settings

 ##### State field name